aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 - You may also need to upgrade Kubernetes add-ons after upgrading the cluster.
 Review [Updating an Amazon EKS cluster Kubernetes version](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) to validate the compatibility of cluster add-ons with the cluster version.
 - Consider turning on [control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) and review the logs for any errors.
 - Consider using `eksctl` to manage EKS cluster.
 You can use `eksctl` to [update the control plane, add-ons, and worker nodes](https://eksctl.io/usage/cluster-upgrade/).
 - EKS control plane upgrade doesn’t include upgrading worker nodes.
 You are responsible for updating EKS worker nodes.
-Consider using [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) to automate the process of upgrading worker nodes.
+Consider using [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) or [EKS on Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) to automate the process of upgrading worker nodes.
 - If required, you can use `kubectl convert` to [convert Kubernetes manifests files between different API versions](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#convert).

 ## Running large clusters